particle-iot/docs/src/content/quickstart/b-som.md

 particle usb setup-done
 ```

-Your B Series SoM should now be fully set up.
+Your B-Series SoM should now be fully set up.

 ---